codatio/codat-docs/blog/240314-removing-transfer-transaction-type-SFE.md

 ## Action required

-If you are currently using the `Transfer in` or `Transfer out` transaction type, you will need to create these transactions via the [Create transfer transaction](link) endpoint instead.
-To create document attachments alongside your transfer transaction, you can continue using the [ENDPOINT NAME](link) endpoint.
+If you are currently using the `Transfer in` or `Transfer out` transaction type, you will need to create these transactions via the [Create transfer transaction](https://docs.codat.io/sync-for-expenses-api#/operations/create-transfer-transaction) endpoint instead.
+To create document attachments alongside your transfer transaction, you can continue using the [Upload attachment](https://docs.codat.io/sync-for-expenses-api#/operations/upload-expense-attachment) endpoint.

 When creating a transfer,  [Create transfer transaction](link) endpoint initiates a sync automatically and will respond with a `syncId`.
 You do not need to initiate the transaction sync yourself, and you will not receive a `datasetId` in the response.